Indian Covid-19 variant is sparking global concern. Why do we know so little about it?

 As of April 20, India’s homegrown variant of the novel coronavirus has spread to at least 15 other countries, worrying health administrators and scientists across the world.
-Several countries, most recently the United Kingdom, have banned flights from India and there is a growing clamour in many other countries like Canada to do the same.
+Several countries, most recently the United Kingdom, have banned flights from India.
+There is a growing clamour in many other countries such as Canada to do the same.

 Although there is lack of data, there is widespread speculation among Indian scientists that the country’s current surge – the worst since the outbreak of the pandemic – is fuelled by this variant, labelled B.1.617.

-According to the global GISAID database, a free-to-access collaborative initiative of the German government and Friends of the non-profit GISAID, the variant accounted for 63.6% of coronavirus strains from India which underwent genome sequencing by GISAID participants in the last four weeks.
+According to the global GISAID database, a free-to-access collaborative initiative of the German government and Friends of the non-profit GISAID, the variant accounted for 63.6% of coronavirus strains from India that underwent genome sequencing by GISAID participants in the last four weeks.

 Apart from India, the variant is most prevalent in the United Kingdom, United States, Singapore and Australia.